 RCA connectors transmit a stereo sound, whereas the XLR connectors transmit a mono sound.
 Moreover, thanks to the unique XLR connectors, you can disconnect live sound equipment without picking up external noise.

 RCA Cable Connectors

 Very few cables are as iconic as the incredible RCA cables, especially for Millennials.
 The white and red wires allowed for balanced output, and then added yellow wire could also transmit video.
-Sure it wasn’t the best, but it was amazing for its time.
-Since a single RCA cable only transmits one type of polarity, either positive or negative, there will be unnecessary noise.
-But with both wires, they can easily negate the sound that would otherwise come.
+Sure it wasn’t the best, but it was notable for its time.
+Since a single RCA cable only transmits one type of polarity, either positive or negative, unnecessary noise will be.
+But with both wires, they can quickly negate the sound that would otherwise come.

 TRS and TS Connectors